 Here’s the handy thing about cash: it gives customers scale.
 It does that by working the same way for everybody, everywhere it’s accepted.
 It’s also anonymous by nature, meaning it carries no personal identifiers.
-Recording what happens with it is also optional: using it doesn’t require an entry in a ledger.
+Recording what happens with it is also optional, because using it doesn’t require an entry in a ledger (as happens with cryptocurrencies).
 Cash has also been working this way for thousands of years.
 But we almost never talk about our “experience” with cash, because we don’t need to.

 Marketers, however, love to talk about “the customer experience.”
 Search for customer+experience and you’ll get 35+ million results, nearly all pointing to stuff written by marketers and their suppliers.
 Even the Wikipedia entry for customer experience reads like an ad for a commercial “CX” supplier.
 That’s why a big warning box at the top of the article says it has “multiple issues” (four, to be exact), the oldest of which has persisted, uncorrected, since 2012.
 Try to read this, if you can: